Oksana0020/altavista/README.md

 Payne, S. (2023, 04 21).
 Resolving the Issue of Content Overlapping Footer.
 Retrieved from Copyprogramming: <https://copyprogramming.com/howto/how-to-fix-a-footer-overlapping-content?utm_content=cmp-true>

-After:
+After fixing the bug:
 ![Landing page](readmeimages/pic27.jpg)
 During final checks index.html and audio.html pages look fine
 ![Landing page](readmeimages/pic28.jpg)
 ![Landing page](readmeimages/pic29.jpg)

-but issue with footer persisted with schedule.html page Half of schedule was covered by footer
+But issue with footer persisted with schedule.html page Half of schedule was covered by footer
 ![Landing page](readmeimages/pic30.jpg)

 It appeared the page was missing main tag.
 Bug was fixed successfully.
 ![Landing page](readmeimages/pic31.jpg)

 There was congratulation message visible if no data was entered by user
 ![Landing page](readmeimages/pic32.jpg)
 So I needed to use display: none by default.